History of the Perthshire Patons

 18?? - 18??

-John Smyth was Calum's and Jamie's great great great great grandfather.
+John Smyth was Calum's, Jamie's and Pippa's four times great grandfather.

-It is known that he had at least two children.
+It is known that John had at least three children.

 CHILDREN of JOHN SMYTH and (UNKNOWN):